Build and install Gramine from source

 sudo apt-get install -y libunwind8 musl-tools python3-pytest

-If you want to build the patched libgomp
+If you want to build the patched libgomp library, you also need to install

 GCC’s build dependencies: